Juan-bit94/ops-301d10/Readings-Network-Traffic-Analysis-With-Wireshark.md

         - For good intentions, an IT professional can use wireshark for network performance optimization.
 It professionals can ensure that critical applications and services receive sufficient bandwidth and resources for optimal performance.
     - Visualization:
         - For visualization, a hacker can use it to manipulate data.
 A hacker can use visualization to forge graphical representations of data, leading to msinformation, confusion, or exploitation fo vulnerabilities.
         -  It professionals can use visualization tools such as wireshark for the good of the company.
 In a proper context, visualization tools can be used for network monitoring and security analysis.
 Visualizations can be used to identify and respond to potential threats.
+## Things I want to know more about
+- I would like to know about other tools beyond wireshark.
+Since I know that wireshark has its limitations, I would like to know what other tools I can use in an IT context.